 If Rabbi Yeshua was not the Son of God he was either mad or lying.
 A madman perhaps?
 Could a madman be so remarkably consistent with the Torah?
 The rabbis have traditionally considered the Shma the summary of all 613 mitzvot.
 “You shall love the Lord your God with all your heart, and with all your soul, and with all your might” Deut 6:5.
 The Torah also commands, “You shall not take vengeance or bear any grudge against the sons of your own people, but you shall love your neighbor as yourself: I am the Lord” Lev 19:18.
 When a Pharisee asked what was the greatest commandment in the Torah, Rabbi Yeshua declared, “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 This is the great and first commandment.
 And a second is like it, You shall love your neighbor as yourself.
 On these two commandments depend all the law and the prophets” Mt 22:37–40.

 The weekday Amidah asks for Mashiakh to come.
 Maimonides’ Twelfth Principle says that every Jew believes in the coming of Mashiakh.
 There has been Prophecy and Fulfillment.
 The Jewish soul hungers for God’s Mashiakh.
 When we point out Rabbi Yeshua, many Jews say, “His followers have been against us for two thousand years.
 How can you propose him to us as our redeemer?”
-Roy Schoeman responds on The Attitude of the Catholic Church toward the Jews from St. Paul to Pope Francis.
-51:50 And he tells us of Notable Jewish Converts and the Gift of the Catholic Church.
+Roy Schoeman responds on The Attitude of the Catholic Church toward the Jews from St. Paul to Pope Francis 51:50.
+He shows us Confirmation of Jesus in the Talmud 48:17.
+And he tells us of Notable Jewish Converts and the Gift of the Catholic Church.
 1:22:59

 Handel’s Messiah 2:16:10